Trump administration imposes first Iran sanctions since taking office

 US penalties target Iran’s ‘oil network’ as Donald Trump pledges to bring back ‘maximum pressure’ against Tehran.

-Washington, DC – The United States has imposed the first batch of sanctions against Iran since Donald Trump’s return to the White House, as the US president pushes to reimpose “maximum pressure” on Tehran.
+Washington, DC – The United States has imposed the first batch of sanctions against Iran since Donald Trump’s return to the White House, as the president pushes to reimpose “maximum pressure” on Tehran.

 The US Treasury announced the sanctions on Thursday, saying that they are aimed at Iran’s “oil network”.